Premium Bank

 Research

 This first stage was focused on qualitative research.
-Therefore, the main goal was to find out what was happening with the product as well as what users were saying (empathic understanding of the problem).
+Therefore, the main goal was to find out what was happening with the product as well as what users were saying about it.
 Firstly, a gap analysis was conducted to identify and compare key features of several digital advisers, organising usability best practices into different categories.

 • research - gap analysis - homepages